UniversalDependencies/docs/_en/feat/Degree.md

 The following adverbs with PTB tag `RBS` also have this feature:

-* _hardest, fastest, latest, longest, highest, easiest, earliest, furthest, farthest, soonest, lowest, closest, best, worst, least, quickest, slowest_
+* _most, hardest, fastest, latest, longest, highest, easiest, earliest, furthest, farthest, soonest, lowest, closest, best, worst, least, quickest, slowest_

 Note that most adverbs in English don't have a `Degree` feature because their second and third degree are constructed periphrastically using the adverbs _more_ and _most_, e.g. _more quietly_, _most seriously_.